England’s shot at immortality fails to provide enduring World Cup memories

 That is something that may not be looked back on so favourably in time, especially given how unmemorable the campaign was in general.

-That shouldn’t all be on England of course.
+That shouldn’t all be laid at England’s feet, of course.

 Migrant workers and human rights groups are still waiting for most other squads to speak, too.
-Similarly, the belief within those groups is that it should be on the Football Association rather than the players.
-Sources maintain the federation were given the best possible advice on all this that could have "prevented the armband incident" long before it happened.
-They could have gone another way.
+Similarly, the belief within those groups is that it should be the Football Association’s remit rather than the players.
+Sources maintain the federation was given the best possible advice on all this, which could have "prevented the armband incident" long before it happened.
+It could have gone another way.

 It is instead this that will be a matter of record.

 As regards the record of England’s tournament, how well they played against France won’t really come into it.
-It instead just prolongs the wait, so that 56 years becomes at least 58 years.
+It instead just prolongs the wait for a trophy, so that 56 years becomes at least 58 years.

 As if the hurt of that isn’t enough, there is another striking fact.

-Of all the countries to ever win an international tournament - be that the World Cup or a continental trophy - there are only five sides whose time since another victory has gone longer than England’s.
-They are Euro 1960 winners USSR; 1960 Asian champions South Korea; 1962 African champions Ethiopia; 1963 Copa America winners Bolivia; 1964 Asian Cup winners Israel.
+Of all the countries to ever win an international tournament – be that the World Cup or a continental trophy – there are only five sides whose time since another victory has gone longer than England’s.
+They are Euro 1960 winners USSR; 1960 Asian champions South Korea; 1962 African champions Ethiopia; 1963 Copa America winners Bolivia; and 1964 Asian Cup winners Israel.

-One of them no longer exists.
-Israel no longer play in Asia.
+One of them no longer exists while Israel no longer play in Asia.

 It is quite the company to be keeping.
 It’s all the more frustrating given the level England were meeting on Sunday.
 That is the company this team belongs in, with the very best in the world.
 The players know it.
 They just have nothing to show for it.